Your Questions Answered: What Exercise Actually Does To Your Bust

 Myth #1: Wearing A Sports Bra During Exercise Prevents Breast Growth

 Fact: Breasts don't "grow" from exercise in the first place, so a sports bra can neither prevent nor promote growth.
-What a properly fitted sports bra does do is protect Cooper's ligaments from excessive stretching during high-impact activities.
-This ligament protection helps maintain long-term breast shape and can prevent premature sagging.
+What a properly fitted sports bra does is protect Cooper's ligaments from excessive stretching during high-impact activities — reducing breast displacement by up to 56% during running.
+This ligament protection helps maintain long-term breast shape.

 Myth #2: Bench Pressing Will Make Women's Breasts Bigger And Perkier Automatically